Understand the financial aid process

 The Office of Financial Aid does not recommend lender lists for students or parents inquiring about private educational loans, however, we do guide families toward an educational lending website provided by ELMSelect, a non-profit organization that provides a free, unbiased comparison tool for private educational loans.
 We also suggest that you pay attention to your home state’s loan programs, which can often provide favorable terms, conditions, fees and interest rates on student and parent loans.
 Visit ELMSelect

-Consolidating student loans is similar to refinancing, which allows a student to combine his or her federal loans (not private loans) into one big loan, usually extending the repayment period beyond the 10-year maximum.
+Consolidating student or parent loans is similar to refinancing, which allows the borrower to combine his or her federal loans (not private loans) into one consolidated loan, usually extending the repayment period beyond the 10-year maximum.
 Depending on the loan amount, the new loan terms can go from 12–30 years.
-Although a student's minimum monthly payment can be significantly reduced, it is important to note that in most cases, this will result in additional interest being paid over the life of the loan.
+Although a borrower's minimum monthly payment can be significantly reduced, it is important to note that in most cases, this will result in additional interest being paid over the life of the loan.

 Learn More About Consolidating Loans